Shreyankhandelwal/Prism_task1/README.md

 Git helps you:

-1.1. **Track changes over time** – Records every modification you make, allowing you to revisit earlier versions if needed.
+1.1. **Track changes over time** – Records every change you make, allowing you to revisit earlier versions.
 It basically records the history of your project.
 1.2. **Work safely** – If something breaks, you can revert to a stable version without losing your work.
 You can branch out, revert or edit.
 1.3. **Collaborate efficiently** – Multiple individuals can work on the same project simultaneously without overwriting each other’s changes.